Ángeles Parejo

-María Ángeles Parejo Jiménez is a former Spanish football striker who developed her career in Italy's Serie A, playing for ACF Torino, Torres CF, Atlético Oristano, Olbia CF, GS Roma and Reggiana between 1988 and 2011.
+María Ángeles Parejo Jiménez is a Spanish former football striker who developed her career in Italy's Serie A, playing for ACF Torino, Torres CF, Atlético Oristano, Olbia CF, Roma CF and Reggiana between 1988 and 2011.
 She also played for Takarazuka Bunny in Japan's L. League.
 Her best season was 1997–98, when she scored 38 goals in 23 matches.

 She was a member of the Spain women's national football team, and played the 1997 European Championship where she scored 3 goals to help Spain reach the semifinals.
 She was included in the competition's all-star team.